Overview

 Role of partitions in OceanBase Database

 In OceanBase Database, partitions are the basic units of horizontal sharding and the smallest physical units for data distribution, load balancing, and parallel operations.
 A large table is logically divided into multiple smaller, more manageable blocks.
-Each partition (and even different replicas of a partition) can be stored on different OBServer nodes in the cluster.
+Each partition (and even different replicas of a partition) can be stored on different OBServer nodes within the cluster.

 Partition pruning improves query efficiency